Symposium | The State of Black America

 Read more about Authoritarianismcritical race theoryHistoryRacism

-Victor Ray is the F. Wendell Miller Associate Professor in the Departments of Sociology and Criminology and African American Studies at the University of Iowa and a Nonresident Fellow in Governance Studies at The Brookings Institution.
+Victor Ray is the F. Wendell Miller Associate Professor in the Department of Sociology and Criminology at the University of Iowa and a Carr Center Fellow at the Harvard Kennedy School.
+He is the author of On Critical Race Theory: Why it Matters & Why You Should Care.

 Click to